ultralytics/ultralytics/docs/en/guides/model-deployment-practices.md

 When deploying machine learning models, it's important that they run efficiently.
 If inferences are taking longer than expected, it can affect the user experience and the effectiveness of your application.
 Here are some steps to help you identify and resolve the problem:

-- _Implement Warm-Up Runs_: Initial runs often include setup overhead, which can skew latency measurements.
+- **Implement Warm-Up Runs**: Initial runs often include setup overhead, which can skew latency measurements.
 Perform a few warm-up inferences before measuring latency.
 Excluding these initial runs provides a more accurate measurement of the model's performance.
-- _Optimize the Inference Engine_: Double-check that the inference engine is fully optimized for your specific GPU architecture.
+- **Optimize the Inference Engine:** Double-check that the inference engine is fully optimized for your specific GPU architecture.
 Use the latest drivers and software versions tailored to your hardware to ensure maximum performance and compatibility.
-- _Use Asynchronous Processing_: Asynchronous processing can help manage workloads more efficiently.
+- **Use Asynchronous Processing:** Asynchronous processing can help manage workloads more efficiently.
 Use asynchronous processing techniques to handle multiple inferences concurrently, which can help distribute the load and reduce wait times.
-- _Profile the Inference Pipeline_: Identifying bottlenecks in the inference pipeline can help pinpoint the source of delays.
+- **Profile the Inference Pipeline:** Identifying bottlenecks in the inference pipeline can help pinpoint the source of delays.
 Use profiling tools to analyze each step of the inference process, identifying and addressing any stages that cause significant delays, such as inefficient layers or data transfer issues.
-- _Use Appropriate Precision_: Using higher precision than necessary can slow down inference times.
+- **Use Appropriate Precision:** Using higher precision than necessary can slow down inference times.
 Experiment with using lower precision, such as FP16 (half-precision), instead of FP32 (full-precision).
 While FP16 can reduce inference time, also keep in mind that it can impact model accuracy.

 If you are facing this issue while deploying YOLOv8, consider that YOLOv8 offers [various model sizes](../models/yolov8.md), such as YOLOv8n (nano) for devices with lower memory capacity and YOLOv8x (extra-large) for more powerful GPUs.
 Choosing the right model variant for your hardware can help balance memory usage and processing time.